learningequality/ka-lite/docs/installguide/system_requirements.rst

 Clients
 ^^^^^^^

-KA Lite is running as a client on very old desktops and very low-scale computers.
+Very old desktops and very low-power computers can be used as client devices to access KA Lite.
 For instance, some deployments are known to use first-gen Raspberry Pi as desktop computers.

-We can always recommend doing a practical test, but when you want to do a project with KA Lite involved, it's not necessary to scale your hardware because of KA Lite.
+It is always a good idea to do a practical test, but when you want to do a project with KA Lite involved, it's not necessary to scale your hardware because of KA Lite.

 The main concern is that your system needs a video card and driver that can play the videos.
-Please note that we serve two sets of videos, the individual downloads and the bundled torrent with resized videos -- the latter requires the least from hardware.
+Please note that we serve two sets of videos, the individual downloads and the torrent with resized videos -- the latter requires the least from hardware.

 Servers
 ^^^^^^^